HiDefTextiles/HiDefKnits/README.md

 Current knitting related apps on the market aren't sophisticated enough to generate even the simplest of garments and are mostly used to keep track of ones progress in a written pattern.
 There are a few desktop software solutions available that create illustrative pattern schematics, but they have steep learning curves and are generally too expensive for self-publishing designers and hobby knitters.
 Also, these apps were created with sewing designers in mind, so there is minimal support for generating meaningful patterns for handknits.
 However, there is an abundant selection of software for creating knitting charts that can be translated into written directions.
 Even though parts of the solution have already been created as standalone programs, unfortunately, most of these are incompatible with one another and many of the businesses behind these apps are currently out of business or are no longer in active development.

-The HiDef: Knits app will encorporate all of these components and ideas into a holistic intuitive solution that enables aspiring and experienced designers alike to create bespoke knitting patterns.
-Additionally, HiDef: Knits will uniquely offer a 3D rendered preview of the newly designed knitwear draped over a manequin that matches user specified measurements complete with proposed yarn and weave.
+The HiDef: Knits app will incorporate all of these components and ideas into a holistic intuitive solution that enables aspiring and experienced designers alike to create bespoke knitting patterns.
+Additionally, HiDef: Knits will uniquely offer a 3D rendered preview of the newly designed knitwear draped over a mannequin that matches user specified measurements complete with proposed yarn and weave.

 Additionally, all HiDef Textiles software will be developed as free and open-source software (FOSS), which means that everyone is free to use, copy, and change the software in any way for their needs.
 This also means that the source code is openly available so others can contribute ideas, audit the code, and help it evolve and grow overtime.
 We believe this is ethically aligned with the "openess" of knitting and other textile arts which evolved from folk traditions that have been passed down for thousands of years in every culture on the planet.